Ticket Price

 Now he joins us to tell the story of more than two hundred years of tumultuous colonial history, covert political machinations, and bloody resistance.

-Do not miss the remarkable story of India and empire as it has never been told before, unfolding a timely cautionary tale of the first global corporate power.
+Do not miss the remarkable story of India and the empire as it has never been told before, unfolding a timely cautionary tale of the first global corporate power.